1. To fully involve advance BCA students in the procedures and environment of broadcasting or related industries.

 2. Signed BCA major or minor.

-3. Overall grade point average of at least 2.50.
+3. Grade point average of at least 2.50 for undergraduates, 3.00 for graduate students.

 4. School approval.
 Applicants are carefully reviewed to determine whether the student has satisfactorily completed appropriate course work and participated in relevant co curricular activities.
 Attitude, ability to work well with others, and interpersonal skills are also considered.
 Department approval consists of a positive determination by the Internship Director and a nomination statement signed by two BCA faculty members.

-NOTE: Only 6 hours of intern credit may count toward a major and only 3 hours count toward a minor.
+NOTE: Only 6 hours of intern credit may count toward an undergraduate major and only 3 hours count toward an undergraduate minor or graduate degree.
 BCA 529 does not satisfy the requirement that at least 6 elective hours in the major must be chose form 400-500 level courses.

 1. Students must first file an application in the BCA office.
 This must be completed no later than the last two weeks of the term preceding the period of the internship.
 Normally the department will act on whether to approve the application within two weeks.
 The application must be accompanied by a transcript and a completed faculty nomination form.